March is the month of preparation.

 Take the time to prepare your garden for the growing season by checking soil pH and cleaning up winter debris is a perfect way to start.
 March is the best time for pruning trees and shrubs, especially for fruit and shade trees.

 If you have fruiting or flowering trees, bring in a few pruned branches and place in water with flower preservative, and watch spring begin to bloom inside as well.

 • Deadhead fall pansies to encourage reblooming as the weather warms up.

-Apply Espoma’s Flower-tone at the suggested rate to encourage larger blooms.
+Apply a fertilizer such as Espoma’s Flower-tone at the suggested rate to encourage larger blooms.

 • Prepare larger houseplants too big to be repotted for the coming season of growth by top-dressing the soil, replace the missing soil with a 50-50 blend of Leafgro and potting soil.

 Be sure to also add the recommended dose of slow-release fertilizer around the edge of the pot.

 • Cut down perennials and over-wintering ornamental grasses to within 2 inches of the ground and remove plant debris from flower beds.